Brenda Holloway: The Motown years

 Unlike Wells and Jackie DeShannon, who also opened for The Beatles, Holloway's performances as an opening act were taped and recorded when The Beatles held their landmark Shea Stadium show on August 15 of that year.
 Holloway's successes led to her being an in-demand television celebrity.

-In early 1967, Tamla released "Just Look What You've Done", which produced Holloway's best chart showing in two years, reaching no. 69 on the pop chart and no. 21 on the R&B chart.
+In early 1967, Tamla released "Just Look What You've Done", which produced Holloway's best chart showing in two years, reaching number 69 on the pop chart and number 21 on the R&B chart.
 Later in 1967, the label finally issued a Holloway composition, "You've Made Me So Very Happy", which she co-wrote with her sister Patrice.
 Berry Gordy was allowed to change a few notes on the musical composition, giving him a songwriting credit together with the record's producer, Frank Wilson.
-This led to Holloway's third top forty pop single, with the song reaching no. 39 on the Hot 100 and no. 40 on the R&B chart.
+This led to Holloway's third top-40 pop single, with the song reaching number 39 on the Hot 100 and number 40 on the R&B chart.
 Later in 1967, Brenda (again with sister Patrice) wrote the song "Bah Bah Bah" which was recorded by Diana Ross and the Supremes and included on their "Reflections" LP.

 Her second album, The Artistry of Brenda Holloway, was released in 1968.
 However, midway through a recording session with Smokey Robinson in Detroit, she left the studio and returned to Los Angeles.
 Motown's PR later released a statement on Holloway's departure, saying she had left to "sing for God", but her real reasons were her disillusionment with Motown and with her management, and her fear of being drawn into a lifestyle which conflicted with her religious convictions.

-In 1969, Holloway sued Gordy for monetary reasons stemming from the success of Blood, Sweat & Tears' cover version of her single, "You've Made Me So Very Happy", which the group had taken to no. 2 on the US pop chart that year.
+In 1969, Holloway sued Gordy for monetary reasons stemming from the success of Blood, Sweat & Tears' cover version of her single, "You've Made Me So Very Happy", which the group had taken to number 2 on the US pop chart that year.
 Holloway eventually won her case.